Talk to many teachers and they will tell you that there is much which is broken in our modern school systems ...

 Ignoring teacher workload capacity damages much more than just the educators attempting to cope with it.

-Just as education can be the solution to many of society's problems - managed badly, it can be the cause of many more.
+Educational leaders should be conscious that, just as education can be the solution to many of society's problems - managed badly, it can be the cause of many more.

 What Can be Done to Fix the Workload Crisis in Education?